zahid-404/Modern-Chair-Website/README.md

 # Modern Chair Page

-I created a chair purchase website page using html and css. it have beautiful animations and transitions upon selecting colors.
+I created a chair purchase website page using HTML and CSS. it have beautiful animations and transitions upon selecting colors.